Sculptural fashion toile on dress form by House of Henley

 FASHION AS DISCERNMENT

-Fashion is the origin of the House.
 Not fashion as trend — but fashion as discernment: the practiced ability to decide what belongs, what endures, and what deserves to exist.

 Within House of Henley, fashion design informs:

-• Interior decor collections
+• Luxury interior decor collections

-• Collectible objects
+• Collectible home objects and art furniture

-• Fine art photography
+• Fine art photography and visual narrative

 Influences include: